HazyResearch/dd-genomics/README.md

 #### Prerequisites:
 1. Make sure your env_local.sh is correctly setup in the application root directory
 2. Make sure the table of interest is correctly populated.
-If not populate it using `deepdive do ..` command.
-For example: `deepdive do data/genes` if you'd like to label gene mentions
+If not, populate it using `deepdive do ..` command.
+For example: use `deepdive do data/genes` if you'd like to label gene mentions

 #### Prepare & launch Mindtagger:
 **Basic**: You can start labeling in two basic steps:

 1. Change directory to dd-genomics/labeling: `cd labeling/`
 2. Run `./start_mindtagging $MENTION_OR_RELATION [$LABELER_NAME]`: The first argument is required to generate the right hold-out set (gene/phenotype/genepheno).
 The second argument is optional: if none is given, the script will use the `$DDUSER` based on your `env_local.sh`.
-This script will generate the corresponding hold out set, choose an unused port number and launch MindTagger on it.
+This script will generate the corresponding hold-out set for your relation, choose an unused port number and launch MindTagger on it.

 **Advanced**: If you wish to customize the labeling pipeline, for instance to have a specific port number, perform the following steps.